Worried about your PhD Viva? Here are 6 tips to ease your mind

 Fact: Over-preparing might not help

-As viva is an important examination, you might think of spending a longer time to go through your complete dissertation and learn the key points.
+As a viva is an important examination, you might think of spending a longer time going through your complete dissertation and memorising the key points.
 However, this is not required as you have already spent a lot more time researching your topic and presenting your ideas in the dissertation.
 You have already completed the groundwork and need to be confident to present your ideas in front of the examiner.

 Myth: Viva is like a confrontational contest